Jithin-Jude/Nanodegree_Hostel-Mate/README.md

 Receptionist Login password : 777

-I have tested the App in two of my friends devices (Oreo/Lolipop).
+I have tested the App in two of my friends' devices (Oreo/Lolipop).
 I can't find any issues with Inmates Login.
+I'm always able to log in and log out in both release and debug version.